factcast/factcast/factcast-site/documentation/content/migration/_index.md

 By default, when executing without security enabled, you need to supply a property 'factcast.security.enabled=false' via commandline or propertyfile to get away with just a warning.
 If you don't, factcast will exit with errorcode 1.

-#### fetching facts by ID has been removed
+#### fetching facts by ID has been extended

-Even though it is a breaking change, this feature was removed from the API.
-First of all it interfered with transformation (so it would have needed to be extended), second it added unnecessary complexity to the subscription handling for no good reason.
-The idea of that feature was to enable "local" caching in a HTTP Scenario, that we currently do not support any longer.
-Also, the feature has never proven to deliver in terms of local caching, as nobody ever used it (or at least did not provide any feedback).

-This also means, that subscribe for Ids is gone.

-If you have severe problems with that change, please provide feedback, so that we can learn about the usecase and maybe provide an alternative.
+Next to fetchById(UUID) (asking for the event exactly the way it was published), there is a new fetchByIdAndVersion(UUID,int), that makes FactCast try to transform the event up/down to the requested version.
+Of course, the usage of a schema-registry is a precondition, as it provides the code to do that transformation.

 ## Upgrading to 0.1.0